 The 21st century has seen a dramatic increase in stress levels in the lives of people around the globe.
 Simply because we have a lot to accomplish in a little amount of time.
-We hardly take time to appreciate the beautiful components of our environment which, by all means, can help make our days better.
-Loved by some and neglected by others, fresh flowers have proved to be more than just decorative items.
+Today, we hardly take time to appreciate the beautiful things around us which, by all means, can help make our days better.
+Loved by some and neglected by others, fresh flowers are in fact more than just decorative items.

-Ever since history has been traced, flowers have been found to play an important role in communication.
-They are used to convey emotions, in religious ceremonies, to treat diseases, as food, for commercial purposes, to help maintain biodiversity, for personal adornment and decoration.
-In fact, flowers were seen by our ancestors as a sign of prosperity.
+In fact, our ancestors saw flowers as a sign of prosperity.
 Migrating groups settled their camps in places where there were visible flowering plants.
 Intelligent as they were, they knew that flowers would eventually bear fruits and so they would have food in those particular places.

-It is quite common to see people take flowers to loved ones in hospitals just as a gift.
+Generally, it is a common gesture for us to take flowers to our loved ones who are in hospitals.
 But this simple gift has far more effect on the person’s recovery time compared to someone else who doesn’t receive flowers.
-The sight of flowers decreases anxiety levels and puts the receiver in a happier state which then shortens his/her in bed stay time .
+The sight of flowers actually decreases anxiety levels and puts the receiver in a happier state.
+Consequently, it then shortens the person’s bed stay time .

 Generally speaking, elders in retirement homes or away from communities usually feel sad and lonely.
-This state of mind has an effect on their memory capacities and overall social behavior.
-It has been found that on presenting flowers to this category of people, the memory is boosted and social ties are reinforced .
+This state of mind has an effect on their memory capacities and overall social behaviour.
+Researchers found that on presenting flowers to this category of people, the memory is boosted and social ties are reinforced .